-- Prerequisites: Most states expect the passing of credentialing exams, like the Certified Alcohol and Drug Counselor (CADC) or Licensed Drug and Alcohol Counselor (LDAC) tests.
-Educational requirements vary; some states require the completion of a degree program, like a master's in counseling with an emphasis in addiction or substance abuse.
+Most states expect students to pass credentialing exams, like the Certified Alcohol and Drug Counselor (CADC) or Licensed Drug and Alcohol Counselor (LDAC) tests.
+Educational requirements vary though some states require the completion of a degree program, like a master's in counseling with an emphasis in addiction or substance abuse.

 Drug Counseling Certificate